The Bankrate promise

 Credit card fraud has been on the rise in recent years, and you may be wondering what to do if you have been an unfortunate victim of this crime.

-The Federal Trade Commission reports that there were more than 393,000 cases of credit card fraud reported in 2020, up 45% from the about 291,000 cases registered for 2019.
+The Federal Trade Commission reports that there were more than 393,000 cases of credit card fraud reported in 2020, up 45 percent from the about 291,000 cases registered for 2019.
 And these numbers have been growing steadily in the last few years.
 The FTC hasn’t released its data for 2021 to date.

 If you have been a victim of credit card fraud, you do have certain legal rights thanks to the Fair Credit Billing Act.
 To take recourse to this law, you should notify the issuer immediately.
 You can send in a dispute statement (including your card information and a statement of the issue, along with any documents that make your case) to your credit card company’s address for billing inquiries, not the address to which you send your card payments.

 The Federal Trade Commission advises that you create an identity theft report with the agency and send it to the credit bureaus, along with proof of your identification and a letter providing input about the fraudulent charges.
 This way you can block the inaccurate information from getting onto your credit report.